 Also see your Postpartum Instruction Sheets for a list of reasons to call after the baby is born.

-For routine questions and non-urgent concerns, including scheduling questions, you can also reach me by secured email through the Private Practice EHR messaging system at inprivatepractice.com.
+For routine questions and non-urgent concerns, including scheduling questions, you can also reach me by secured email through the Client Care EHR at clientcareapp.net.